dlebauer/ecological-forecasting-workflows-draft/Interoperability Modularity.md

 ## Software Interoperability / Modularity

+* Favor interoperability over re-writing / translating (except where this is useful and not redundant)
+* Model coupling --> currently a Hurculean task

 ## Data Interoperability / Modularity

 \cite{Borer_2009} provide guidelines  <!--An example of a similar "guidelines" paper; outreach rather than findings:  -->